vbwx/finddup/Manual.md

 - **-p**

     Compare the entire contents of files.
-    This is slower but only considers files to be duplicates if they are perfect matches.
+    This is slower but makes sure that only perfectly matching files are considered duplicates.

 - **-t**